FAQ

 Are the roads closed for traffic?

 All roads are open to traffic.
 We have a police escort for the first mile until the turn to Lincoln.
-Many intersections will be controlled by law enforcement or flaggers—you are expected to obey the their directions.
+Many intersections will be controlled by law enforcement or flaggers—you are expected to obey their directions.

 How fast do I have to ride?